Lol0131/AiExamteeth/README.md

-# 🦷 AI Dental Exam - Cavity Detection & Insurance
+# 🦷 AI Dental Exam - Complete Doctor & Patient Portal

-A hackathon prototype that uses AI to analyze dental X-ray images, detect cavities, and provide insurance cost estimates.
+A comprehensive hackathon prototype featuring AI-powered dental X-ray analysis, patient portals, insurance pricing, and doctor networks with appointment booking.

 ⚠️ **Disclaimer**: This is a prototype for educational/demo purposes only — not a medical device and not intended for clinical diagnosis.